 A unit of alcohol is equal to about half a pint of normal-strength lager or a pub measure (25ml) of spirits.

-Even if you have been a heavy drinker for many years, reducing or stopping your alcohol intake will have important short- and long-term benefits for your liver and overall health.
+Even if you have been a heavy drinker for many years, reducing or stopping your alcohol intake will have important short-term and long-term benefits for your liver and overall health.

-See our drinking and alcohol pages for more information and advice.
+See our alcohol advice pages for more information and support.